 • 5 lb whole chicken

-• 4 each celery stalks washed and roughly chopped
+• 4 celery stalks washed and roughly chopped

 • 5 quarts water cold